TripleO is an OpenStack Deployment & Management tool. It is developed upstream as the OpenStack TripleO project.

 stack user on the $VIRTHOST and recreate it:

 This script will output instructions at the end to access the deployed undercloud.
-If a release name is not given, the latest stable release name is used.
+If a release name is not given, newton release name is used.
 Further documentation about TripleO Quickstart is available from the TripleO Quickstart Documentation.

 Upstream TripleO documentation: